oxford-pharmacoepi/MegaStudy/Feasibility Shiny/README.md

 renv::restore()
 ```

 Subsequently, please put your results folder (extracted from zip) into
 the “data” folder that you see in this R project.
 You can put all there
-is in the zip folder (including the log and snapshot, that does not
+is into the zip folder (including the log and snapshot, that does not
 break the code), however you would only need to put the folder in which
-your csv results are stored (it is the only one read from the Shiny
+your csv results are stored (it is the only one that is read from the
-code).
-However, the structure is important: inside the data folder you
+Shiny code).
+However, the structure is important: inside the data folder
-want another folder (or several folders if you have several databases)
+you want another folder (or several folders if you have several
-and therein the csv files.
-If there is more layers of folders than just
+databases) and therein the csv files.
+If there is more layers of folders
-one, it will not work.
+than just one, it will not work.

 Then open global.R and click “Run App” in the top right corner.